-Members were advised that an independent review of Charity Regulation in Northern Ireland is underway.
+Members are advised that an independent review of Charity Regulation in Northern Ireland is underway.

-The circulated letter from the Chair of the Review Panel provides information on where to source information on the Terms of Reference for the review, the dates for the proposed webinars and the link to a related questionnaire.
+The enclosed letter from the Chair of the Review Panel provides information on where to source information on the Terms of Reference for the review, the dates for the proposed webinars and the link to a related questionnaire.

-Proposed by Councillor McWilliam Seconded by Councillor Ross and agreed that the review of Charity Regulation in Northern Ireland be noted.
+RECOMMENDATION: that the review of Charity Regulation in Northern Ireland be noted.